 Steering Capability

-Sultan Haitham has initiated only cosmetic reforms in response to calls for greater political participation from the younger generation since his accession to the throne in 2020.
-For example, the Council of Oman Law promulgated in 2021 further restricted the already largely consultative role of the bicameral institution and expanded the legislative powers of the cabinet.
-The political survival of the ruling family remains the pre-eminent priority under Haitham, as it had been the overall objective under Qaboos.
+Regarding the governance and society pillars, Sultan Haitham has initiated only cosmetic reforms in response to calls for greater political participation since 2020.
+The Council of Oman Law, promulgated in 2021, restricted the already largely consultative role of the bicameral institution, and the Media Law, promulgated in 2024, grants authorities unprecedented control over the media.
+The political survival of the ruling family remains the pre-eminent priority under Haitham.

-More significantly, as a result of the May 2021 popular protests that affected the country’s major cities and subsequent to the introduction of a 5% value-added tax on most goods and services, Haitham, following the example of his predecessor, resorted to traditional arbitrary economic gestures.
-For example, he promptly ordered the creation of some 32,000 public sector jobs, including in the military.
-Similarly, the sharp increase in oil prices in 2021 and 2022 bought Oman some precious time to implement structural, potentially painful, reforms.
-For example, the decision to phase out electricity subsidies by 2025 was adjourned in February 2022.
-The electricity subsidies are now expected to run for 10 years.
+The first years of Haitham’s rule showed that long-term strategic priorities can be easily replaced by ad hoc measures targeting short-term political gains and benefits.
+As a result of the May 2021 popular protests that affected the country’s major cities, Haitham, following the example of his predecessor, resorted to traditional arbitrary economic gestures.
+For example, he promptly ordered the creation of about 32,000 public sector jobs, including in the military.
+Similarly, the sharp increase in oil prices in 2022 and 2023 bought Oman some precious time to implement structural – and potentially painful – reforms.
+For example, electricity subsidies will be cut more gradually, over 10 years instead of the initially planned five.
+In 2023, the cost of subsidies for electricity and fuel rose by 66% compared to the budgeted allocation, underscoring the Omani government’s desperate efforts to mitigate popular frustration and prevent further unrest.

 Prioritization

-Expectations among the Omani population following the accession to the throne of a new ruler, as well as the May 2021 protests, could have been harnessed to establish a new social contract and initiate political reforms.
-However, this opportunity was missed.
-Instead, measures to quell dissonant voices have become more prominent.
+Expectations among the Omani population following the accession of a new ruler and the May 2021 protests were not met; instead, measures to suppress dissent have become more prominent.
 Power remains heavily concentrated in the hands of Sultan Haitham and his close relatives and protégés.
-The 2018 Penal Code gives the regime substantial powers to utilize coercion against dissenting voices.
-The new Basic Law promulgated in 2021, which guarantees that Haitham’s elder son will succeed him, and the 2022 amendment to the Penal Code, which criminalizes any criticism of the sultan and his relatives, illustrate the fact that the ultimate priority for the sultan and his family is their survival and that any loosening of the tight centralized control they currently enjoy over Omani politics is unlikely.
+The 2022 amendment to the Penal Code, which criminalizes any criticism of the sultan and his relatives, along with the 2024 amendments to the State of Emergency Law and the 2024 Media Law, illustrate that the ultimate priority for the sultan and his family is their survival, and any loosening of the tight centralized control they currently maintain over Omani politics is unlikely.

 As for its development objectives, the government has had limited success in setting and achieving them.
 On the one hand, the Omanization objectives require state intervention and regulation, which work against both the principles of a market-based economy and the personal business interests of political decision-makers.
 On the other hand, intervention of this nature contributes to regime stability by continuing to sustain the image of the state as one that provides for its citizens.
-This indicates that the Oman Vision 2020 objectives were deemed unattainable by the mid-2000s.
-Between 2007 and 2017, the number of foreign workers tripled in Oman.
-In January 2023, Oman’s non-citizen workforce had already returned to and surpassed its pre-COVID-19 pandemic level, with 1.73 million individuals compared to 1.44 million in November 2020.
-The Omanization rate in the private sector reached 17% in January 2023 (the Oman Vision 2020 predicted it would reach 75% by 2020), with a feminization rate of 29%, according to the National Center for Statistics and Information.
-Moreover, estimates show a structurally high unemployment rate among young Omani nationals.
+As of January 2025, the Omanization rate in the private sector (excluding domestic workers) was 22% compared to a Vision 2040 target of 35% by 2030.
+During the review period, the Oman Vision 2040 Implementation Follow-up Unit opened representative offices in 56 ministries and public agencies to facilitate the transfer of knowledge and ensure ongoing support for implementation efforts.
+Moreover, a ministerial committee, under the authority of the General Secretariat of the Council of Ministers, was set up in 2024 to oversee and approve the annual performance plans of government entities.

 Implementation